- Near zero upfront costs and the ability to spread out payments over time

 Your lab’s ability to function should not be limited by how expensive its equipment is.
-With Exceder’s multiphoton microscope leases you can finance your microscope responsibly and avoid the large upfront cost of purchasing.
-Additionally, our comprehensive repair and preventative maintenance coverage allow you to focus on your lab leaving the tedious admin work to us.
+With Excedr’s multiphoton microscope leases you can finance your microscope responsibly and avoid the large upfront cost of purchasing.
+Our comprehensive repair and preventative maintenance coverage allow you to focus on your lab, leaving the tedious admin work to us.

 We Offer Non-Linear and Two-Photon Excitation Microscope Leases to Fit Every Need

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional monetary savings.

 If you recently bought equipment, Excedr can offer you cash for your device and convert your purchase into a long-term rental.
 This is called a sale leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up money in your budget rather than tying it down to a fixed asset.

 TWO-PHOTON EXCITATION MICROSCOPE MANUFACTURERS & MODELS ON THE MARKET

 - Olympus: FVMPE-RS